 [xiii] Any fence along New Jersey Avenue, if installed, shall be set behind the five-foot landscaped area required above.

 [xiv] Elevations that front New Jersey Avenue shall be submitted as part of the residential subdivision application.

+[2] Existing non-conforming residential structures that do not front directly onto New Jersey Avenue, but which are still located within the 100ft.
+CBD zone along New Jersey Avenue, are permitted to utilize the bulk standards of the CBD zone or, alternatively, the residential zone that directly abuts the CBD zone.”

 § 276-20.1OS Oceanside.